-Tomatoes could help ease hangover symptoms thanks to certain compounds (namely naringenin and lycopene) that have been shown to protect against liver damage.
-And one test-tube study (i.e., not done on humans) from Cornell University found that tomato juice can speed up the rate at which enzymes process alcohol.
-(Just remember to opt for a virgin Bloody Mary at brunch, though.)
+Tomatoes could help ease hangover symptoms, thanks to certain compounds (namely naringenin and lycopene) that have been shown to protect against liver damage.
+And one test-tube study (read: not performed on humans) from Cornell University found that tomato juice can speed up the rate at which enzymes process alcohol.
+(Just remember to opt for a virgin Bloody Mary at brunch.)

 Remember what Metsovas said about excessive drinking causing inflammation?
 “One of the most important components of anti-inflammation comes from minerals found in whole, unprocessed foods,” she adds.
 These nuts not only pack an anti-inflammatory punch; they’re also high in selenium.
 (And they’re pretty damn tasty, too.)

 “Excessive alcohol intake can deplete the body of B-complex vitamins and increase compounds that cause inflammation,” explains Rima Kleiner, MS, RD, and blogger at Dish on Fish.
-“Eating salmon may help counter these effects since this fatty fish is rich in vitamins B6 and B12, as well as omega-3 fatty acids that help to lower inflammation.”
-In fact, one 3-oz. serving of cooked salmon provides more than half of the daily value for vitamin B12.
+“Eating salmon may help counter these effects since this fatty fish is rich in vitamins B6 and B12, as well as omega-3 fatty acids that help lower inflammation.”
+In fact, one three-ounce. serving of cooked salmon provides more than half of your daily vitamin B12.
 Salmon tacos for lunch, anyone?
 (Topped with hangover-busting avocado, of course.)

 Dr. Axe makes a good case for adding a drizzle of honey to your tea.
 “Honey is high in fructose, a type of sugar made up of glucose and sucrose molecules bonded together,” he says.
 “Interestingly enough, some research suggests that fructose could help the body eliminate alcohol more efficiently, which could potentially provide faster relief from hangover symptoms.
 In fact, one study out of Nigeria found that consuming honey increased the elimination of alcohol by up to 32 percent.”
 Not too shabby.

 Some people crave carbs when they’re hungover.
-If this is you, oatmeal is a great choice.
+If you're one of them, oatmeal is a great choice.
 “It gets digested slowly and therefore delivers a slow and steady stream of sugar and energy to the body to help with hangover symptoms,” Amy Shapiro, MS, RD, CDN and founder of Real Nutrition tells us.
 Get your energy back with a nice warm bowl of oatmeal—and top it with nuts to decrease inflammation, too.